AdobeDocs/analytics-platform.en/help/getting-started/cja-migration/cja-migration-getstarted.md

 | **Step 9: [Migrate projects and components](/help/getting-started/cja-migration/cja-migration-projects.md)** | The Component migration area in Adobe Analytics allows you to migrate projects and their associated components from Adobe Analytics to Customer Journey Analytics.  |

 {style="table-layout:auto"}

+## To begin the migration, choose the migration method

+Various methods are available for migrating to Customer Journey Analytics.
+[Choose the method that is best for your organization](/help/getting-started/cja-migration/cja-migration-method.md), depending on your organization's current Adobe Analytics environment and long-term goals.